makerdao-dux/metadao-frontend/README.md

 1. Visit https://vercel.com/ and create an account
 2. Import the project from Github.
 3. Configure the list of environment variables, see [running the project locally](#running-the-project-locally) for a list of environment variables.
-4. Configure the custom commands to use the `renderer` subfolder.
+4. Configure the custom commands to use the `src` subfolder.

 - Build: `yarn build`
-- Output directory: `renderer/dist`
+- Output directory: `src/dist`
 - Development command : `yarn dev`

 #### Deploying on Fleek